Prisoner suicide

-Prisoner suicide is suicide by a person incarcerated in a jail or prison.

 Suicide is and continues to be a leading cause of death in jails and in prisons worldwide, and suicide rates are typically more than 10 times higher in the female incarcerated population and twice as high in the male incarcerated population relative to the age-standardised general population in a given country.

 Risk factors

 Individual and environmental risk factors exist, and include clinical factors, housing, and social connection.